artainmo/total_perspective_vortex/README.md

 #### Preprocessing

-Visualize the data and filter out features with no predictive power for the desired output.
-Most filtering algorithms use fourier transform or wavelet transform.
+Visualize the data and remove features with no predictive power for the desired output.
+Basically do [general data preparation](https://github.com/artainmo/neural-networks/tree/main#data-preparation--visualization).<br>
+Filter the data using an algorithm like fourier transform or wavelet transform.

 ##### Signal spectrum